 As recently announced, I have a book being released in January all about Folk Horror and its many related areas of interest.
 The book has been in the works for the last year or so though many of the arguments within have been growing now for several years.
 Though I’ll undoubtedly being doing the usual interview-esque things to coincide with the release in December and … Continue reading Folk Horror: Hours Dreadful and Things Strange (January, 2017)

 This presentation was originally given at the Folk Horror Revival day at The British Museum (16/02/2016).
 My thanks to the fellow admins of the Folk Horror Revival, especially Jim Peters and Andy Paciorek.
-There’s an overt connection between analogue technology and the narratives surrounding paranormal activity in British horror, especially when made during the 1970s. … Continue reading The Ghost In The Grain – Folk Horror Revival @ The British Museum (16/10/2016).
+There’s an overt connection between analogue technology and the narratives surrounding paranormal activity in British horror, especially when made during the 1970s.
+No doubt there are connections between the interest in such … Continue reading The Ghost In The Grain: Analogue Hauntings of the 1970s

 Its geography is stark, rugged and eerily inviting, its characters are sickly happy and lying through their teeth and its narrative is immersive and questioning to the point where its finale is deeply affecting and horrifying.
-It’s a crying shame that viewers of The Wicker Man (1973) will never fully see the film as its … Continue reading The Wicker Man (1973) – Defining Of The Folk Horror.
+It’s a crying shame that viewers of The Wicker Man (1973) will never fully see the film as its director intended.
+Having been slashed to bits by the studio … Continue reading The Wicker Man (1973) – Defining Of The Folk Horror.